danielmapar/modern-java/README.md

         }
         ```

-    * This methos is being part of Binding Module and provides the complex object to be mapped.
+    * This method is being part of Binding Module and provides the complex object to be mapped.
 See the complete example below.

     * ```java
         import com.google.inject.AbstractModule;